 Stop the vehicle in a safe place and signal for help.
 Stay with the vehicle unless there is help nearby.
-If possible, use Roadside Assistance.
-See Roadside Service ⇔ 397.
-To get help and keep everyone in the vehicle safe:
+Get help and keep everyone in the vehicle safe:

 - Turn on the hazard warning flashers. - Tie a red cloth to an outside mirror.